siv2r/bip-frost-signing/README.md

 This typically involves deriving the tweaks from a hash of the aggregate public key and some other information.
 Depending on the specific scheme that is used for tweaking, either the plain or the X-only aggregate public key is required.
 For example, to do [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) derivation, you call _GetPlainPubkey_ to be able to compute the tweak, whereas [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) TapTweaks require X-only public keys that are obtained with _GetXonlyPubkey_.

+[^arbitrary-tweaks]: It is an open question whether allowing arbitrary tweaks from an adversary affects the unforgeability of FROST.

 The tweak mode provided to _ApplyTweak_ depends on the application:
 Plain tweaking can be used to derive child public keys from an aggregate public key using [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).